GodsfavourWiliiams/Lindy-labs-Test/README.md

 - Pagination

- -- For the search feature I did not use the filter method, you can search the Pokémon by name and id which i implemented a method that queries the pokeapi and returns the exact Match
+ -- For the search feature I did not use the filter method, you can search the Pokémon by name and id which i implemented a method that queries the pokeapi and returns the exact Match. note the search feature uses a debounce function.